savonet/book/streaming.md

 - `kind`: the kind (i.e. the contents of audio, video and midi) of the stream,
 - `on_air`: the time at which it has been put on air, i.e. first played.

-These are added when resolving requests, which are detailed below.
-In order to prevent internal information leaks (we don't want our listeners to know about our filenames), the metadata are filtered before being sent to outputs: this is controlled by the `"encoder.encoder.export"` setting, which contain the list of metadata which will be exported, and whose default value is
+These are added when resolving requests, as detailed below.
+In order to prevent internal information leaks (we do not want our listeners to know about our filenames for instance), the metadata are filtered before being sent to outputs: this is controlled by the `"encoder.encoder.export"` setting, which contain the list of metadata which will be exported, and whose default value is

 ```
 ["artist", "title", "album", "genre", "date", "tracknumber",
  "comment", "track", "year", "dj", "next"]
 ```

-\TODO{explain the tag.encodings setting and that tags are recoded}

-### Presentation time

-TODO: explain why we need to have pts (_presentation timestamp_) in frames\SM{Romain, I need your help on this!}

 The streaming model
 -------------------